-Employer sponsored life insurance is great because it is essentially a form of guaranteed issue insurance.
+Employer-sponsored life insurance is great because it is essentially a form of guaranteed issue insurance.
 There is no underwriting needed, you are automatically given the life insurance policy without delay if you qualify under the general plan guidelines.
 The bad part is if you lose your job, you may need to buy life insurance from the marketplace.
-If you are in bad health and can’t pass a health exam or underwriting process to get a standard policy issued, you may loose what is known as your insurability.
+If you are in bad health and can’t pass a health exam or underwriting process to get a standard policy issued, you may lose what is known as your insurability.
 Your insurability describes your eligibility to receive life insurance coverage due to your health.

 Expenses are Rising Faster than Pay

 In the recent past, expenses for housing, fuel, and food have gone up significantly.
 Unfortunately, salaries have not kept pace.
 When you are projecting how much life insurance coverage you need, you need to take into account the future expenses your beneficiaries will need to cover to maintain their lifestyle, attend college, or retire comfortably.
-Unfortunately if you depend on your life insurance coverage to rise with your salary, it may not keep pace with the rise in expenses you are protecting your family against.
+Unfortunately, if you depend on your life insurance coverage to rise with your salary, it may not keep pace with the rise in expenses you are protecting your family against.